tim-komarek/IntermediateMicro/syllabus.md

 Finally, I will communicate with you regularly with course updates over ODU email.
 You will also use ODU email to turn in graded course work.

 ## Administrative Procedures
 **Writing Assignments**, 12% of course grade.
 There are 3 writing assignments this semester.
-They will be graded from 0-4 (you can think of this a 0% - 4% of your overall course grade for each problem solving homework).
+They will be graded from 0-4 (you can think of this a 0% - 4% of your overall course grade for each).

 **Problem Solving Assignments**, 36% of course grade.
 There are 9 problem solving homework assignments.
 These will often be handwritten with graphs and equations.
 I expect them to be neat and readable.
 They will be graded from 0-4 (you can think of this a 0% - 4% of your overall course grade for each problem solving homework).

-**Writing and problem-solving assignments are due each week on Sunday at 11:59pm.**
+**Writing and problem-solving assignments are due at the end of each week on Sunday at 11:59pm.**

 **Exams**, 52% of course grade.
 There will be a total of three tests.
 Collectively, these will total 52% of your overall course grade.
 Two of these exams will be administered during the semester and you will have several days to complete along with a comprehensive final exam at the end of the semester.